NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/PyTorchIntegration/README.md

 Some issues about installing PyTorch in Slicer were discussed in the [pull request](https://github.com/Slicer/ExtensionsIndex/pull/1710) to add [SlicerTorchIO](https://github.com/fepegar/SlicerTorchIO) to the Extensions Index.

+## `light-the-torch`

+This seems to be a Python package designed to help installing PyTorch easily, auto-detecting the computation backend.
+Probably worth looking into it: [`light-the-torch`](https://github.com/pmeier/light-the-torch).

+The maintainer is [Philip Meier](https://github.com/pmeier), a very active contributor to `torchvision`.

+Also related and worth investigating, from the same author, is [`pytorch-pip-shim`](https://github.com/pmeier/pytorch-pip-shim).

 ## Example of a naive `pip` installation

 Tried on Linux, driver 430.50 (`nvidia-smi --query-gpu=driver_version --format=csv`).